Introduction

 About The Mist

 The Lord God had not yet brought rain on the earth.
-Notice the repeated use of the word “no” in this passage: no bush, no plant, no rain, and no man to work the ground (Hughes, Genesis, 51).
-The English Standard Version (ESV) offers an alternative reading in the margin with the word “spring.”
-If the mist mentioned in the text is understood as water coming up from the ground, this suggests the presence of large subterranean oceans or rivers.
-These would spring up from beneath the surface, forming a thick mist.
-“Spring” seems to be a stronger and more fitting word in this context.
+Notice the repeated “no” in the passage: no bush, no plant, no rain, and no man to work the ground (Hughes, Genesis, 51).
+The English Standard Version (ESV) includes a marginal note that offers an alternative translation: spring.
+If we read the word as spring, the text points to water rising from underground sources—vast subterranean rivers or oceans pushing to the surface.
+From there, water would spread upward and outward, forming a thick mist.
+In this sense, spring captures the picture more strongly than mist.

-David Guzik offers additional insight, explaining that when God first created vegetation on the third day (Genesis 1:11-13), man had not yet been created to care for it, and there was no rain.
-The water vapor canopy created on the second day (Genesis 1:6-8) eliminated the need for a traditional rain cycle.
-Instead, a rich system of evaporation and condensation produced a heavy dew or ground fog that sustained the earth (Guzik, Enduring Word, Genesis 2).
+David Guzik expands on this thought.
+On the third day (Genesis 1:11–13), God created vegetation, but man had not yet appeared to cultivate it, and rain had not yet fallen.
+The water vapor canopy created on the second day (Genesis 1:6–8) removed the need for a normal rain cycle.
+Instead, God designed a rich system of evaporation and condensation that produced heavy dew or ground fog to sustain the earth (Guzik, Enduring Word, Genesis 2).

 How God Made Adam